KimsanMak/Data_Analyst_Portfolio/README.md

 # Kimsan Mak: Data_Analyst_Portfolio
 ## About Me
-Hi, I am Kimsan, an experienced geoscientist and a certified data analyst who has an inquisitive mind and likes to explore new challenges.
+Hi, I am Kimsan, an experienced geoscientist and certified data analyst with an inquisitive mind who likes to explore new challenges.
 I have research and analytical experience in groundwater, geological, and mineral resource modeling, and a passion for using data to uncover meaningful patterns, trends, and insights.
-Using my skills set, I have helped companies explore and discovere mineral resources, improve mining operations, and assesse the risk of groundwater contamination.
+Using my skill set, I have helped companies explore and discover mineral resources, improve mining operations, and assess the risk of groundwater contamination.

-I would like to use my experience and data analytic skills to help your company explore the mysterious world of big data, make sense of the numbers, utilize the findings, and discover your precious "gold mine" in it.
+I want like to use my experience and data analytic skills to help your company explore the mysterious world of big data, make sense of the numbers, utilize the findings, and discover your precious "gold mine" in it.

-This is a repository to share projects that showcase my skills in data analytics.
+This is a repository to share projects showcasing my data analytics skills.

+## Table of Contents
++ About Me
+    _Curriculum Vitae
+    _Certificates

++ Projects
+    _Python
+      _Airbnb: Listings in Berlin
+      _Instacart: Online Grocery Store
+      _Pig E. Bank: Churn Customer Prediction
+    _SQL
+      _Rockbuster: Online Movie Rental
+    _Tableau
+      _Publich Health: Influenza Season Preparedness
+      _Dashboard: Airbnb Listings in Berlin
+    _Excel
+      -GameCo: Online Video Games